98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 "**blkid**" will provide the UUID for use in the fstab discussed below.

+Once formatting is complete, the bootloader can be installed via "**bootctl install --path=/boot/efi**" in a debian-based distro.

 # efi
 Example hierarchy of the systemd-boot/efi partition.